+The goal and respective annual measurements of interim progress for both 4-year and 5-year cohort graduation rates were established in 2011 and approved by the Maryland State Board of Education.
 The extended graduation rate recognizes that students are entitled to a public education until they are 21 years old and may need additional time to complete graduation requirements.
-The extended graduation rate also recognizes the needs of students who receive special education services and may require additional supports until they reach 21 years of age.
+The extended graduation rate also recognizes the needs of students with disabilities who receive services and may require additional supports until they reach 21 years of age The long term goal and annual measurements of interim progress 5-year cohort were determined using 2010-2011 data as the baseline, and the long term goal timeline of 2020 is the same for all students and student groups.
 As required, the long term goal for the 5-year cohort graduation rate is more rigorous than the 4-year cohort graduation rate.

-The table below is the 5-year cohort graduation data.
-Annual Measurable Objectives - 5-Year Cohort Graduation Rate
+The table below presents Annual Measurable Objectives - 5-Year Cohort Graduation Rate